PheelTi/jersey-multipart-featuir/README.md

 ```

-You can fill parts of a `MultiPart` object with any objects that is inherited `BodyPart`, which includes:
+You can fill parts of a `MultiPart` object with any objects that inherits from `BodyPart`, which includes:

 - `FormDataBodyPart` abstract base class for any form-data field.
 - `FormDataStringBodyPart` field as a String